dianavile/Llenguatge-SQL/README.md

 - FROM
 - WHERE

 ## HOW TO RETRIEVE DATA FROM A SQL DATABASE?
-## 1. Write SELECT statement ("queries"): to select data from a table:
+## 1. Write SELECT statement ("queries") to select data from a table:
 #### SELECT all data in a table:
 ```
 SELECT *